microsoft/playwright-dotnet/CONTRIBUTING.md

 ## Writing Tests

 * Every feature should be accompanied by a test.
-* Every public api event/method should be accompanied by a test.
+* Every public API event/method should be accompanied by a test.

 ### Running Tests Locally